Creating LDT Policies

 andApply Key

 .
 This rule permits key operations on all resources, without denying user or application access to resources.
 This allows it to perform a rekey operation whenever the encryption key rotates to a new version.
-This rule is required by CTE-LDT, so you cannot edit it, move it, or delete it.To add additional security rules, click Create Security Rule and enter the requested information.
-If you want to grant user and application access to files at all times, including during initial CTE-LDT and subsequent key rotations, add a security rule with the action
+This rule is required by LDT, so you cannot edit it, move it, or delete it.To add additional security rules, click Create Security Rule and enter the requested information.
+If you want to grant user and application access to files at all times, including during initial LDT and subsequent key rotations, add a security rule with the action

 all_ops